IshanaRaina/learn-me/README.md

 - uploading the Titanic :ship: dataset to a MongoDB collection
 - querying the data using the PyMongo library
 - and visualizing it

+Another great opportunity that presented itself through this project was being asked to collaborate on creating MongoDB coursework.
+Head over to [this file](https://github.com/mattdavis0351/mongodb-labs/blob/master/exercises/04_mongo-with-python.md) and you'll see the progression onto a more fleshed out offering with detailed explanations for the code being used!